Face coverings and the workplace

 Who is exempt from wearing a face covering?

 The government’s guidance provides a non-exhaustive list of people who do not have to wear a face covering.
-This includes, for instance, people who cannot put on, wear or remove a face covering because of a physical or mental illness or impairment or disability and children under 11 years old.
+This includes, for instance, people who cannot put on, wear or remove a face covering because of a physical or mental illness or impairment or disability and children under 11 years old (or 13 in Northern Ireland, and five in Scotland).

 Should employees wear a face covering at work?

-Employers have a host of health and safety issues to consider when establishing a safe return to work plan, and these include what (if any) Personal Protective Equipment (PPE) or face coverings they should be providing to employees.
+Employers have a host of health and safety issues to consider when establishing a safe return to work plan, which include what (if any) Personal Protective Equipment (PPE) or face coverings they should be providing to employees.

-Although members of the public are required to wear face coverings on public transport and in certain indoor settings, this requirement does not extend to employees (with some exceptions – see below).
-This is on account of the existing legal obligation for employers to provide a safe working environment.
+There is an existing legal obligation for employers to provide a safe working environment.
 In order to comply with that obligation, employers should follow the parts of the government’s coronavirus workplace settings guidance that are relevant for their particular type(s) of workplace.
+In general, the government encourages social distancing, high standards of hand hygiene, increased surface cleaning and fixed teams as the best ways to manage risk in the workplace, ahead of wearing face masks.

-While employers should not encourage the precautionary use of PPE, and should not be relying on face coverings as a risk management strategy, they should support employees in their wearing of face coverings (which are not PPE) if they choose to do so.
-Employers should also bear in mind the government’s general guidance (above) that face coverings should be worn in indoor places where social distancing may be difficult and where people will come into contact with people they do not normally meet.
+While other employers should not necessarily encourage the precautionary use of PPE, and should not be relying on face coverings as a risk management strategy, they should support employees in their wearing of face coverings (which are not PPE) if they choose to do so.
+Employers should also bear in mind the government’s general guidance (above) that face coverings should be worn in indoor places where social distancing may be difficult and where they will come into contact with people they do not normally meet.
+In Wales, indeed, the rules explicitly mandate the use of face coverings in indoor work settings where social distancing cannot be maintained, unless there are strong reasons not to.

 What if an employee refuses to wear a face covering after being asked?

 An employer may identify as part of its risk assessment that face masks (and/or other forms of PPE) are one of the necessary measures to protect employees and visitors.
-In other cases, it will be mandatory for face coverings to be worn in the employer’s business (for example, type II masks for those working in close-contact services such as hairdressers, beauticians, tailors and fashion designers, or PPE for those working in clinical settings).
+In other cases, it will be mandatory for face coverings to be worn in the employer’s business (for example, hospitality settings, close-contact services such as hairdressers, beauticians, tailors and fashion designers, or PPE for those working in clinical settings).
 In either situation, the employer will need to take steps to ensure that the masks and/or PPE are provided and that employees are using them appropriately.

 Employers have an obligation to provide a safe work environment for employees, and general legal duties of care towards anyone who may be accessing or using their place of business (e.g. visitors or customers).
 To comply these duties, employers must monitor how employees are behaving and intervene quickly if they are not acting appropriately.